MartinPankraz/az-products-ui/README.md

 # az-products-ui
 Fiori Project to get you started with [SAP BTP Private Link Service for Azure](https://help.sap.com/viewer/product/PRIVATE_LINK/CLOUD/en-US).

 This app was built from SAP's Fiori template for SAPUI5 freestyle.
+It relies on a deployed backend on BTP that is bound to the PLS.

-Find my blog post series on the topic [here](https://blogs.sap.com/2021/07/02/whatever-happens-in-an-azure-and-btp-private-linky-swear-stays-in-the-linky-swear/).
+Find my blog post series on the topic [here](https://blogs.sap.com/2021/12/29/getting-started-with-btp-private-link-service-for-azure/).

 Additional Resources |
 --- |